omkenge/incubator-xtable/rfc/rfc-2/2 - Deletion Info Conversion.md

 The proposed implementation aims to handle this efficiently by streaming the records from the sources to the targets.

 **New Class: `InternalDeletionVector`**

 To improve the functionality, a new class to manage the internal in-memory representation of deletion vectors is added.
 This is similar to creating internal representation for data files, schema, and partitioning spec.
+For XTable, adding a new deletion vector file is same as adding a new data file.
+Moreover, the deletion vector representation is an extension of the data file representation, with additional fields to capture the deletion vector metadata.

 The following metadata is relevant for deletion vectors:
-- `dataFilePath`: Path of the data file associated with the deletion vector.
 - `size`: Size of the deletion vector.
 - `countRecordsDeleted`: Number of records deleted.
 - `sourceDeletionVectorFilePath`: Path of the deletion vector file (optional as deletion vectors can be stored inline).
+> The fields above are inherited from InternalDataFile.
+The fields below are new fields specific to deletion vectors.
+- `dataFilePath`: Path of the data file associated with the deletion vector.
 - `offset`: Offset of the deletion vector within the file (optional as inline deletion vectors do not have an offset).
 - `binaryRepresentation`: Binary representation of the inline deletion vector (optional).
 - `ordinalStream`: Stream of ordinals of the records deleted.

-**Modifications in `TableChange`**
+**Modifications in `DataFilesDiff`**

-Currently XTable only captures the addition and removal of data files.
-To support deletion vectors, the `TableChange` class is updated to include the following fields a new field `deletionVectorsAdded` to capture deletion vectors added in a commit.
-The sources will need to parse the commit logs to extract the deletion vectors and populate this field.
+Currently, XTable only converts the addition and removal of data files.
+To support deletion vectors, XTable would need to detect new deletion vectors in the source table and add it to the conversion pipeline similar to data files.
+Handling new deletion vectors does not require any changes in the `DataFilesDiff` class.
+The class encapsulates the addition and removal of data files, and the addition of deletion vectors is treated as a new data file addition.
+Which means, if a source produces deletion vectors, going forward, the `filesAdded` field in `DataFilesDiff` will not only contain data files but also deletion vectors.
+The consumers which cannot handle instance of `InternalDeletionVector` in `filesAdded` can either ignore them or raise an exception.

 **Updates in `DeltaActionsConverter`**
 The converter class is responsible for converting Delta Lake `actions` into internal representations, resulting in